HSBC sees global trade growth and protectionism both muted

-LONDON World trade will stage a modest recovery in 2013, with businesses more confident than some politicians that slow economic growth will not spawn protectionism, HSBC said on Monday.
+LONDON, Nov 12 LONDON Nov 12 World trade will stage a modest recovery in 2013, with businesses more confident than some politicians that slow economic growth will not spawn protectionism, HSBC said on Monday.

 The bank said it expected trade to expand about 5 percent next year, picking up to a range of 6-7 percent in 2014-2016, driven by ever-closer commercial links between emerging markets.